Stintipacchio/VScode-Logger/README.md

 ## Known Issues

 Enlarging the explorer tab could lead to a visualization glitch of the Charts.
-Inserting a non existent server will lead to a blank page to fix close and reopen the tear menu.
+Inserting a non existent server will lead to a blank page to fix close and re open the tear menu.

 ## Release Notes